leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### `/Hello,? [rR]egular(_|-)expression/v`

-In JS, invalid regexp "literals" cause syntax errors.
+In JS, invalid `RegExp` "literals" cause syntax errors.
 ![Lone "{" is invalid regexp with "v" flag](./img/regexp.webp)

 - Want to detect this as a parser